tobberacing/ButtonKit/README.md

 * **regular** The default layout.

-* **detailRight** Set the detailText property in either IB or programmatically.
+* **detailRight** Set the `detailText` property in either IB or programmatically.

-* **detailCenter** Set the detailText property and the “isCenterred” property to true in either IB or programmatically.
+* **detailCenter** Set the `detailText` property and the `isCenterred` property to true in either IB or programmatically.

-* **Icon** Specifying an icon image overrides the detail text.
+* **Icon** Specifying an icon image overrides `detailText`.
 Set in either IB or programmatically.

-* **Spinner** Call “startSpinner()” to enter spinner mode. “stopSpinner()” cancels.
+* **Spinner** Call `startSpinner()` to enter spinner mode. `stopSpinner()` cancels.

 ## Sizes

 ![Available button styles](Documentation/3.png)

 There are two sizes, regular and small.
-The “isSmallSize” property creates a small sized button.
+The `isSmallSize` property creates a small sized button.
 Either through Interface Builder or programmatically.

-The default heights are 50 and 40 points.
-In case your designer wants to change those values, you can make the changes in the size enum.
+The default heights are `50` and `40` points.
+In case your designer wants to change those values, you can make the changes in the `Size` enum.
 All buttons in the project will adjust their frame height.

 ````
 public enum Size: CGFloat {